 As I already mentioned in this article, boxing isn’t only sunshine and rainbows.
 Majority of us will struggle with something while exercising this sport.
 For example, some people might fear to spar with that big dude from the gym, another group of people might be scared of competition and fear of losing, or even another group might be not confident about their cardio and think they might gas out as soon as they enter the ring.
 Your rest day is a perfect day to challenge the demons that reside inside of everyone of us.

 Here’s what to do: dedicate 10-30 minutes in a distraction-free zone on analyzing the last week or two.
 Try to think whether you were scared of something/someone and why, whether it was because you felt you were not good, scared, etc. and then challenge yourself about it.
 By being self-aware of your fears, you realize that majority of those fears are irrational and after a moment of reflection, they decrease or even outright disappear.

 At the end of the day, how relevant is it whether the big bald dude from the gym will land a body shot on you?
 Exactly.
 Make your rest day your boxing self-reflection day!

 Enjoyed our content in this article?

 These activities are only a handful of activities you can perform—there are numerous other things you can do during your rest day.
-If you have any ideas, leave a comment or send us a message on [email protected].
+If you have any ideas, leave a comment or contact us.
 Peace!